2025 Høje-Taastrup municipal election

+from the Conservatives, would win the mayoral position.

 Background

 Following the 2021 election, Michael Ziegler from Conservatives became mayor for his fifth term.
-He will run for a sixth term.
+He would run for a sixth term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Høje-Taastrup Municipality had 21 seats in 2025.